ebzzry/ebzzry.github.io/src/lambda-calculus.md

 Multiplying numbers in lambda calculus is pretty simple and straightforward.
-But, before you continue to more arithmetic functions, let's tackle first truth values and conditionals, which is a prerequisite in learning the other functions.
+But, before you continue to more arithmetic functions, let’s tackle first truth values and conditionals, which is a prerequisite in learning the other functions.

-## Truth, Falsity, and Friends
+## Truth, falsity, and friends

 ### Booleans